Corporal Kirchner: World Wrestling Federation (1984–1987)

 After working as a preliminary wrestler for the World Wrestling Federation under the name "RT Reynolds", Penzel was eventually given the character of a military hero after WWF owner/promoter Vince McMahon discovered that he had been in the 82nd Airborne.
 Penzel then adopted the ring name "Corporal Kirchner" and used a militaristic character with several vignettes airing showing him in typical army survival training exercises to help build his character as a patriotic American.
 He is known for his feud with Nikolai Volkoff in the World Wrestling Federation in 1986 and into 1987 which included a victory over Volkoff at WrestleMania 2 in a Flag Match; they would trade victories, with Kirchner winning many of the early matches, but Volkoff coming up victorious in most of the matches near the end of the feud.
 During a pre-Wrestlemania 2 interview with Jesse "The Body" Ventura in Ventura's "Body Shop" segment, he talked about his time in the U.S. Army, and even made a reference to Ventura's time as a Navy SEAL, causing Ventura to momentarily break character and agree with him.

 He was a member of the WWF's Australian tour in mid-1986 (the WWF's first tour to Australia under Vince McMahon's ownership), wrestling in Adelaide, Brisbane, Melbourne, Perth and Sydney, and was considered one of the toughest men in the WWF at the time.
 He was also considered one of the stiffest wrestlers in the WWF and his career suffered because many wrestlers were reluctant to work with him, and he was subsequently used as enhancement talent.
-He was suspended by the WWF for testing positive for drug use in 1987 and when his suspension ended, he declined to return and left the company.
+He was suspended by the WWF for testing positive for drug use in July 1987 and when his suspension ended, he declined to return and left the company.

 In 2001, Kirchner was announced as a participant in the Gimmick Battle Royal at WrestleMania X-Seven.
 The WWF went as far as to picture him in a graphic on WWF.com promoting the match, though he was removed weeks before the event.

 Stampede Wrestling (1987)

 After leaving the World Wrestling Federation, Penzel joined the Calgary, Alberta, Canada-based Stampede Wrestling promotion, debuting in September 1987 under the ring name "Colonel Kirchner".
-While in Stampede Wresting, his regular opponents included Jason the Terrible, Makhan Singh, and Zodiac.
+While in Stampede Wrestling, his regular opponents included Jason the Terrible, Makhan Singh, and Zodiac.
 Penzel left Stampede Wrestling in December 1987.